NDAK16008U User Interface Technology (UIT)

 The course as a whole is highly hands-on, with lots of experimentation and building.
 Students will learn how to locate and understand the latest research in user interface technology, and will discuss how earlier research has appeared in modern user interface technology such as 3D printing, capacitive touchscreens, or gesture-based user interfaces.

 - classic and current research in user interface technology;

 - models of user interaction and methods of evaluating research in user interface technology; and

 - advantages and disadvantages of particular user interface technologies.

-- designing and building prototypes in hardware and software of user interface technology.
+- designing and building software and hardware prototypes of novel user interface technology.

 See Absalon when the course is set up.